-Figure 6 shows that by increasing the time-assessment window size the variability in the performance of the controller will decrease, which is due to access to more information that results in better modeling, and the effect of sensitivity to small changes in demand.
-Figure 6 also shows that there is no need to increase T indefinitely and there is a threshold beyond which choosing a larger window size can result in any desired variability for a given performance level.
+Figure 7 shows that by increasing the time-assessment window size, the variability in the performance of the controller will decrease, which is due to access to more information that results in better modeling and the effect of sensitivity to small changes in demand.
+Figure 7 also shows that if the contractor looks at variance as a determining objective, the previous optimum might not be chosen and depending on the risk-taking attitude of contractor or customer the optimum point can be changed.
+This curve shows that a more regular assessment will result in less variability.